dotlang/language/README.md

 ```
 - This is a function that accepts an input of any type and returns any type: `type Function := func(any)->any`.
 Note that you cannot define a function type that can accept any number of anything.
 - When calling a function, you can remove parentheses if there is no ambiguity (only a single call is being made).
-- In function declaration you can use `ref` to indicate parameter will be accessible as read-write.
-Caller needs to mention `ref` when sending corresponding parameter:
+- In function declaration you can use `&` before parameter name to indicate parameter will be accessible as read-write.
+Caller needs to mention `&` when sending corresponding parameter:
-`func process(x: int, ref y: int)`
+`func process(x: int, &y: int)`
-caller: `process(t, ref u)`
+caller: `process(t, &u)`
-`ref` will affect method dispatch so you can have two functions with the same name and input but one of them with `ref` argument.
+`&` will affect method dispatch so you can have two functions with the same name and input but one of them with `&` argument.
 if a function needs a parameter which must have fields from two types, it can be defined like this:
 `func process(x: (TypeA, TypeB))` this is an in-place definition of a tuple which inherits from two other tuples.
 - Function call: `process(x:10, y:20)`